john9francis/radiation-modeling/timeSpent.md

 - 6/20 10:00 am 4 hours shadowing mr. fentner, diagnostic medical physicist.
 - 6/20 4:00 pm 1.5 hrs Working on a google sheet to plan my project, and writing down what I learned from mr. Fentner.
 - 6/20 10:20 pm 1 hr working on the linac presentation.
 Next step is really classifying a linac.
 Like what dose exactly does a 6MV beam give?
 Then we recreate it using Geant4.
 Also, I need to get started on geant4 figuring out how to use it.
-- 6/21 11:00 am figuring out how to use the Geant4 GUI
+- 6/21 11:00 am 1.25 hr trying to figure out how to use the Geant4 GUI, looking into visual options like Qt